dgegen/astrafocus/README.md

 ## Project Structure
 The project structure includes several key directories:
 - `autofocus`: The main package containing autofocus-related modules.
-- `interface`: Subpackage with modules for interfacing with telescope components.
+- `interface`: Subpackage with modules for interfacing with the devices through their API components.
 - `models`: Modules defining mathematical models used by some of the autofocus procedures.
 - `sql`: Modules handling database queries of the Gaia-2MASS Local Catalogue (see [above](#catalogue)).
 - `targeting`: Modules related to targeting specific regions in the sky.